RobTrew/prelude-jxa/Applescript and Javascript parallel functions/Node.md

 // Node :: a -> [Tree a] -> Tree a
 const Node = (v, xs) => ({
     type: 'Node',
-    root: v, // any type of value (but must be consistent across tree)
+    root: v, // any type of value (consistent across tree)
     nest: xs || []
 });
 ```